ros-mobile-robots/ros-mobile-robots.github.io/docs/theory/modeling-control/control-systems-introduction.md

 Controlling a system means to design a logical component that will output, at every instant in time, the commands for the plant actuators so that the output of our system follow a given plan.

+## Need for Control Systems

+The main objectives of the controller are the following:

+1. Stability
+2. Performance
+3. Robustness

+### Stability

+Mathematically, stability can be formalized as [Bounded Input Bounded Output](https://en.wikipedia.org/wiki/BIBO_stability).
+The output of a system will be bounded for every input to the system that is bounded.
+In other words, if finite energy is provided to the system, then finite energy should exit the system.

+### Performance

+Beside being stable a system needs also to perform well.
+Performance can be measured in several ways:

+- How quickly does the system converge to the plan or how precisely.
+- Maximum acceptable error at any point in time or how well can the system recover from unexpected external stimuli, such as the noise in the measurements or disturbances, like a sudden gust of wind or hitting a bump on the road.

+### Robustness

+Robustness, is the ability of the controller to provide stability and performance even in the presence of uncertainty in the mathematical model of the plant.